Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Capital gains exemption

-Explanation: These are shares of companies that are considered "small" under Canadian tax criteria and that are actively engaged in business in Canada.
+Explanation: These are shares of companies that are considered "small" under Canadian tax criteria and are actively engaged in business in Canada.

 Eligible assets